 Then, in keeping in the spirit of a high school party while the parents are out of town, someone suggested a drinking game.
 Things got a little wild, and we did a little singing.

 It may look like drunken karaoke, but things got a little slow, a little country, and a little emotional, and HB may have not been the only one to shed a tear…

 Later that weekend, HB enjoyed her first hot tubbin since getting knocked up.

 Then EF gave her mommy the gift of going out, by getting some vaccines (which will be enjoyed when they kick in in two weeks).

 Now, its time for one of those 80s cleaning montages before the parents get back.
 Fortunately, a lot of picking and cleaning up got done at the party.
 We have good friends.
 I saw Ash in particular doing a lot (thanks again).
-It was a really great party, and to quote CW, “We needed this.”by rsiv with no comments yet
+It was a really great party, and to quote CW, “We needed this.”by rsiv with

 Over the weekend, Candy and Parker came to visit so Parker could get a checkup.
 While there were up, we went out to McCormick & Schmick’s in McLean (Parker is doing much better).
 I love M&S’ private booths because they’re intimate and I’m not a big fan of crowds or noisy restaurants.
 They’re even more convenient when you have a newborn without shots during flu season, but need to entertain out of town guests.